 Eakins returned to Philadelphia in 1869, where he remained to the end of his life.
 He resumed his studies at the Jefferson Medical College, and in 1878 he began teaching at the Pennsylvania Academy of the Fine Arts, where he was appointed professor of Painting and drawing the next year.
 On January 19, 1884, he married Susan Hannah Macdowell, a student at the academy.
 In his teaching, Eakins was steadfast in his insistence on painting from the nude model.
 The controversy surrounding this practice led to his dismissal, with an aroma of scandal, from the professorship in 1886.

 Eakins' fame is almost entirely posthumous.
 He was little known and admired in his native city--when John Singer Sargent visited Philadelphia in 1903 and was asked what artist he would like to meet, he said "There's Eakins, for instance."
 The reply was, "And who is Eakins."--and even less known outside it.
 Eakins died in Philadelphia in 1916, at the age of seventy-one.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Hendicks, Gordon.
 The Life and Works of Thomas Eakins.
 New York, 1974.